mudspringhiker/openstreetmap_datawrangling/ReadMe.md

              UNION ALL
              SELECT * FROM ways_tags) tags
              WHERE tags.id = 2152207067""")
-    missing_postcode1_info = cur.fetchall()
+    cur.fetchall()
-    print missing_postcode1_info

     Out: [(2152207067, u'name', u'Nyle Maxwell - Taylor', u'regular'), (2152207067, u'shop', u'car', u'regular'),
         (2152207067, u'website', u'www.nylemaxwellcjd.com', u'regular'),
         (2152207067, u'street', u'United States Highway 79', u'addr'), (2152207067, u'postcode', u'None', u'addr')]

 From this result and accessing the provided website, it can be found that the postcode should be 76574.

-The other postcodes were determined in the same way.
+The other missing postcodes were determined in the same way.

 ### Locations of Restaurants